BurnerT

 Enable / disable of the heat generator xHB

-The enabling of the heat generator ( xAB = TRUE, xHB = TRUE (eManModeB = eManBin.Auto)) occurs if the demand of the heat generator is active ( xEn = TRUE).
-The lockout of the heat generator ( xAB = FALSE, xHB = FALSE (eManModeB = eManBin.Auto)) occurs if the demand of the heat generator is not active ( xEn = FALSE).
+The enabling of the heat generator (xAB = TRUE, xHB = TRUE (eManModeB = eManBin.Auto)) occurs if the heat generator demand is active (xEn = TRUE).
+The lockout of the heat generator (xAB = FALSE, xHB = FALSE (eManModeB = eManBin.Auto)) occurs if the heat generator demand is not active (xEn = FALSE).

 Temperature signal for the heat generator rHA

-The temperature signal for the heat generator is transmitted to the output rAA (and rHA, if eManModeN = eManNum.Auto) provided the heat generator is enabled ( xHB = TRUE).
-If the heat generator is locked out ( xHB = FALSE) the constant 0.0 is output.
-The temperature signal is generated from the supply setpoint temperature rSetPtTemp by means of a linear characteristic curve defined by two points and is absolutely limited to the range 0.0 - 100.0%.
+The temperature signal for the heat generator is passed to the output rAA (and rHA, if eManModeN = eManNum.Auto) if the heat generator is enabled (xHB = TRUE).
+If the heat generator is locked (xHB = FALSE) the constant 0.0 is output.
+The temperature signal is generated from the flow setpoint temperature rSetPtTemp using a linear characteristic defined by two points and is absolutely limited to the range 0.0 - 100.0 %.
 The input characteristic is defined by the setpoints / parameters rTwoPointX1 or rTwoPointX2 defined.
 The output characteristic is defined by the setpoints / parameters rTwoPointY1 or rTwoPointY2 defined.
-The line defined by the points P1 (X1 / Y1) and P2 (X2 / Y2) now allows the mapping of arbitrary supply setpoint temperatures rSetPtTemp to a temperature signal rAA.
+The line defined by points P1 (X1 / Y1) and P2 (X2 / Y2) now allows the assignment of any flow setpoint temperatures rSetPtTemp to a temperature signal rAA.
 Example: Characteristic: X1 = 20.0, X2 = 90.0, Y1 = 20.0, Y2 = 100.0 &#xNAN;rSetPtTemp = 55.0 °C &#xNAN;rAA = 60.0 %

 Manual override of the digital output xHB

-The enable/disable of the heat generator ( xHB ) can be operated either in automatic mode ( eMANBIN.Auto ) or in one of the two manual modes ( eMANBIN.ManOn, eMANBIN.ManOff ).
+The enabling/locking of the heat generator (xHB) can be operated either in automatic mode (eMANBIN.Auto) or in one of the two manual modes (eMANBIN.ManOn, eMANBIN.ManOff).

 xAB